stasis78/7dtd-mods/FarmLifeMod/README.md

 If you want custom icons for this mod then you *must* install [FarmLifeMod_Icons](https://github.com/stasis78/7dtd-mods/tree/master/FarmLifeMod_Icons).

-If `FarmLifeMod_Icons` is installed on a dedicated server then the client will need to install this mod locally in order to get the assets.
-This is a limitation of the current way mods are handled by the game.

 If you want both the base mod and the icons, then you should have 2 folders like this:

 *Steam/steamapps/common/7 Days To Die/Mods/FarmLifeMod*